 - Ask a doctor a question free online

 - Is lactose free milk ok for psoriasis?

-- Does lactose free milk cause bloating?
+- Is lactose free milk good for you?

 - Side effects of lactose free milk

 - What are the benefits of lactose free milk?